 Complete restaurant operating system, built around the QR code

-I spent two weeks embedded in the actual restaurant environment — across single-outlet dhabas, mid-scale cafes, and multi-outlet food courts in Pune and Mumbai — observing the full operational rhythm from prep to close.
-I interviewed 35 stakeholders: owners, head waiters, kitchen staff, billing operators, and customers.
-The research revealed something counterintuitive: restaurant owners didn't just need a digital menu.
-They needed an operating system.
-The QR code was just the entry point — the real value was in connecting the customer's order to the kitchen display, the kitchen display to the billing system, and all of it to an analytics layer that showed owners what was actually happening in their business in real time.
+I spent two weeks in restaurants across Pune and Mumbai, from single-outlet dhabas to multi-outlet food courts, watching the full cycle from prep to close.
+Interviewed 35 stakeholders: owners, head waiters, kitchen staff, billing operators, and customers.
+The research showed that restaurant owners didn't just need a digital menu.
+They needed every part of the operation connected: the customer's order flowing to the kitchen display, the kitchen display feeding the billing system, and all of it reporting to an analytics layer so owners could see what was actually happening in real time.

 35 stakeholder interviews: owners, head waiters, kitchen staff, billing operators, and dine-in customers